jskopek/jskopek.github.io/_posts/2017-05-17-a-weekend-on-vancouver-island.markdown

 If the idea of big trees excites you, Cathedral Grove is a must-see.
 The small 15 minute hike is nestled right by the side of the highway, making for an amazing break on your way to Tofino.
 <video playsinline muted="true" class="" poster="/video/vancouver-island/thumbnails/V1-0027_Cathedral Grove Big Tree.webmhd.mp4.png" src="/video/vancouver-island/sd/V1-0027_Cathedral Grove Big Tree.webmhd.mp4.mp4"></video>

-It's hard to explain the size of the trees; some of the hollow ones have enough space to fit three people inside.
+It's hard to convey the size of the trees; some of the hollow ones have enough space to fit three people inside.

 <video playsinline muted="true" class="" poster="/video/vancouver-island/thumbnails/V1-0018_Cathedral Gove Walking.webmhd.mp4.png" src="/video/vancouver-island/sd/V1-0018_Cathedral Gove Walking.webmhd.mp4.mp4"></video>